openedx/edx-platform/docs/decisions/0003-reduce-bokchoy-testing.rst

 Based on the info we have so far, we should only run a suite of smoke tests in bokchoy that ensure the frontend is not entirely broken.

-For the experiment, we will use the a11y bokchoy tests as simple stand-in for a suite of smoke tests, because it is already a much smaller suite of happy path tests.
+For the experiment, we will use the a11y bokchoy tests as a simple stand-in for a suite of smoke tests, because it is already a much smaller suite of happy path tests.

 During the experiment, if we find we are missing coverage via a regression, we will first add a missing Python or JavaScript unit test where possible.
 Only if this isn't possible would we add to the smoke suite of bokchoy tests.